MehulBawadia/interview-kanishka-ecommerce/README.md

 This is a nano E-Commerce project.
 This is an assignment project for the Technical Round interview for Kanishka Software Pvt.
 Ltd. company.

+### Versions

+The following versions have been utilised in this project.

+-   Laravel v11.x includes Breeze
+-   Node 20.10.0
+-   NPM 10.6.0

 ### Steps to install this project on your machine

 Run the following commands one by one